Home

 assign DAC_data_out = sine_p[20:11];

-The two lookup tables contains the same values.
-We extract a value from one, and its neighbor value from the other (the "phase_acc+1"), so that we can linear interpolate between the two values.
+Both lookup tables contain the same values.
+We extract a value from one, and its neighbor value from the other (the "phase_acc+1"), so that we can linearly interpolate between the two values.

-The interpolation allows us to get a better resolution out of the DDS, while keeping the lookup table sizes resonable.
+The interpolation allows us to get a better resolution out of the DDS, while keeping the lookup table sizes reasonable.
 Our lookup tables create the sine function with 2048 values.
-And between each value, we linear interpolate 15 points, so we end-up with 2048*16=32768 sine points, much like having bigger lookup tables.
-Of course, out of these 32768 points, only 2048 are really coming from the lookups, and the rest (32768-2048=30720) are linearly interpolated.
+And between each value, we interpolate 15 points, so we end-up with 2048*16=32768 sine points, much like having bigger lookup tables.

 Ideas of improvement